Muqtadirat/OAuth-Login-Page/README.md

 ## Learning Experience

-This project served as a great learning experience for me as I explored and implemented the following technologies and concepts:
+This project served as a learning experience for me as I explored and implemented the following technologies and concepts:

 - **React Basics:** Learned fundamental concepts of React, including components, state management, and event handling.
 - **Tailwind CSS:** Used Tailwind CSS for the first time, discovering its utility classes and rapid styling capabilities.